Login

 Crossflow Cooling Towers

-As hot water enters a crossflow cooling tower, it flows downwards solely due to gravity.
-Spray nozzles in the tower rely on this gravity rather than external pressurization to distribute the water throughout the fill.
-As water flows downward, the air is blown horizontally across the water, thus cooling it as it falls.
-This “cross” between water and air is what gives this configuration its name.
+In a crossflow cooling tower, hot water enters at the top and flows downwards due to gravity.
+Spray nozzles distribute the water across the fill, letting air flow horizontally across the water, thus cooling it.
+This cross between the water and air stream gives the tower its name.

 Counterflow Cooling Towers